keredson/ygit/README.md

 ### Authentication
 Supply a username/password to `clone()`.
 The credentials will be stored on the device, AES encrypted with the machine id as the key.
+For GitHub, use your personal access token as the password (just like w/ regular `git`).

 ## Related